 Kentucky holds closed primary elections.
 If you are new to the state and registering for the first time, you may register with your party by the voter registration deadlines.
 Existing Kentucky voters wishing to change their party selection must do so by December 31, 2019.
 All state offices will remain on the May primary ballot.

-Early Voting Dates: October 18th to November 4th
+Early Voting Dates: May 1st to May 18th

-You can vote in person at your county clerk’s office from October 18th to November 4th before the election, using an absentee ballot.
+You can vote in person at your county clerk’s office from May 1st to May 18th before the election, using an absentee ballot.

 To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here).
-Your application must be received by October 29th.
-Then, when you complete your absentee ballot, it must be received by 6 pm on election day (Novembr 5th).
+Your application must be received by May 12th.
+Then, when you complete your absentee ballot, it must be received by 6 pm on election day (May 19th).

 Whether it’s in person or by mail, you’ll need to give an excuse to vote by absentee ballot.
 Info here on what qualifies.

 Do Voters Need ID?